treangenlab/komb/README.md

 Please ensure your CXX supports openmp (-fopenmp).
 You can install the latest llvm through brew: `brew install llvm` that should be compatible.

-**Important:** Users must also check if the path to the miniconda installation in `src/Makefile.am` is accurate and make any changes as needed.

 ##### On Linux:

 `./autogen.sh`